awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-getting-started-with-rest-apis.md

    This command returns the following output: `"Hello from Lambda!"`\.

-## Step 4: Create a Second Lambda Function in the Lambda Console<a name="apigateway-getting-started-rest-step-4"></a>
+## Step 4: Create a second Lambda function in the Lambda console<a name="apigateway-getting-started-rest-step-4"></a>

 In this step, you'll create a second backend Lambda function\.
 This one takes an input parameter\.
 In Step 5 you'll create a child resource in your API that has its own `GET` method, which you'll configure to pass a parameter value to this new function\.